 There’s personality in that name; our God is not some abstraction.
-He is a person, who keeps His word.
-There are power and protection is His name, in which we can take refuge.
+He is a person who keeps His word.
+There is power and protection in His name, in which we can take refuge.

 There’s provision in the name.
 In John 16:23, Jesus says, "Most assuredly, I say to you, whatever you ask the Father in My name He will give you."

 Because of this, we ought to praise His name and teach our children not to take the precious name of God in vain.
 How do we take God’s name in vanity?